fmeserver/Aywa_Masternode/sentinel/README.md

     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

-### 4. Test the Configuration
+### 4. Configuration

-    $ cd /home/YOURUSERNAME/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py

-If no errors the installation is complete

-## Configuration

 An alternative (non-default) path to the `aywa.conf` file can be specified in `sentinel.conf`:

     aywa_conf=/path/to/aywa.conf

+### 5. Test the Configuration

+    $ cd /home/YOURUSERNAME/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py

+If no errors the installation is completed.

 ## Troubleshooting